anvaka/streamlines/demo/README.md

 # streamlines-demo

-> A demo for the stream lines library
+This is just a demo for the streamline generation library.
+It is nice to quickly experiment with the library, but I encourage you to try the library independently to get its full potential.

 ## Build Setup